5 “Must-Do’s” Before Starting a Firearms Ecommerce Website 2026

 To take payments online, you first need a payment processor.
 Authorize.Net acts as the middleman in between you and your merchant bank account that securely transfers funds from your customers’ credit card to your account.
 During this process, Visa, Mastercard, Amex, and Discover—whatever credit cards you accept on your site all take a percentage of the sale, usually 1.5-2%.
 Your bank may also charge a percentage as well.
 Be sure to configure these fees into your product costs.

-New for 2024: Most payment processors and emerging State laws (especially in California) now require you to verify age before allowing minors to enter your website.
-Check with your attorney if this applies to your website.
+Do I need under-18 age verification?
+Yes.
+Most payment processors and emerging State laws (especially in California and Illinois) now require you to verify age before allowing minors to enter your website.

 2. A Secure Socket Layer or SSL is the standard security technology for establishing an encrypted link between a web server and your customer’s browser and is now required on all websites.
 This link ensures that all data passed between the web server and browsers remain private and integral.